Crashedmind/openstem.com-gatsby-material-UI/content/Makeblock-Neuron.md

 ![Makeblock Neuron](/assets/makeblockneuron.png)

 The Makeblock Neuron system offers over 30 electronic blocks, including a voice sensor, light sensor and infrared sensor.
-It makes it very easy for kids to create functional circuits easily e.g. an ultrasonic distance sensor,a voice-activated emoji.
+It makes it very easy for kids to create functional circuits easily e.g. an ultrasonic distance measurement tool, a voice-activated emoji.
 Components can be programmed also.
 Overall, it's a very polished product and fun to play with. https://www.makeblock.com/steam-kits/neuron